-December 31, Metrics and Ratios 2023 2022 Average loans outstanding during the year ended (UPB) \$ 7,860 \$ 7,517 Mortgage loans held for portfolio (UPB) 8,453 7,533 Non-accrual loans (UPB) (1) 8 11 Allowance for credit losses on mortgage loans held for portfolio (0.1) (0.2) Net recoveries during the year ended (0.1) (0.1) Ratio of net charge-offs to average loans outstanding during the year ended (2) - % ) % Ratio of allowance for credit losses to mortgage loans held for portfolio (2) - % ) - % Ratio of non-accrual loans to mortgage loans held for portfolio 0.09 % ) 0.15 % Ratio of allowance for credit losses to non-accrual loans 1.66 % ) 1.82 %
+Decen nber 3 1, Metrics and Ratios 2024 2023 Average loans outstanding during the year ended (UPB) \$ 9,301 \$ 7,860 Mortgage loans held for portfolio (UPB) 10,591 8,453 Non-accrual loans (UPB) 1 12 8 Allowance for credit losses on mortgage loans held for portfolio 0.1 0.1 Net recoveries during the year ended (0.1) (0.1) Ratio of net charge-offs to average loans outstanding during the year ended 2 %)) - % Ratio of allowance for credit losses to mortgage loans held for portfolio 2 - %) - % Ratio of non-accrual loans to mortgage loans held for portfolio 0.11 %) 0.09 % Ratio of allowance for credit losses to non-accrual loans 1.04 %)) 1.66 %

-- (1) Non-accrual loans are defined as conventional mortgage loans where either (i) the collection of interest or principal is doubtful, or (ii) interest or principal is past due for 90 days or more, except when the loan is well secured and in the process of collection (e.g., through credit enhancements and monthly servicer remittances on a scheduled/scheduled basis). - (2) Ratios of -% represent results less than 0.1%.
+Non-accrual loans are defined as conventional mortgage loans where either (i) the collection of interest or principal is doubtful, or (ii) interest or principal is past due for 90 days or more, except when the loan is well secured and in the process of collection (e.g., through credit enhancements and monthly servicer remittances on a scheduled/scheduled basis).

-The serious delinquency rate for conventional mortgages was 0.08% at December 31, 2023, compared to 0.16% at December 31, 2022.
-The serious delinquency rate for government-guaranteed or -insured mortgages was 0.64% at December 31, 2023, compared to 1.07% at December 31, 2022.
+The serious delinquency rate for conventional mortgages was 0.09% at December 31, 2024, compared to 0.08% at December 31, 2023.
+The serious delinquency rate for government-guaranteed or -insured mortgages was 0.42% at December 31, 2024, compared to 0.64% at December 31, 2023.
 We rely on insurance provided by the FHA, which generally provides coverage for 100% of the principal balance of the underlying mortgage loan and defaulted interest at the debenture rate.
 However, we would receive defaulted interest at the contractual rate from the servicer.
 Both rates were below the national serious delinquency rate.